 Nextcloud features an enterprise-grade, seamlessly integrated solution for end-to-end encryption.
-Currently in testing phase, it enables users to pick one or more folders on their desktop or mobile client for end-to-end encryption.
+It enables users to pick one or more folders on their desktop or mobile client for end-to-end encryption.
 Folders can be shared with other users and synced between devices but are not readable by the server.

 Nextcloud end-to-end encryption offers the ultimate protection for your data, making it suitable for your most private information.
 Use it to protect a copy of your passport, passwords, driver's license or bank account information.